-Get in to Graduation Form
+Get into Graduation Form with Graduation Attire

 As we are currently in the midst of graduation month, it’s about time to have your graduation attire, pressed and primed.
 The graduation ceremony marks the closure of one chapter of your life while launching a path for a new one to college or adulthood.
-The cap and gown is an age old tradition, but graduates should feel a sense of pride and accomplishment as you wear them while walking down the aisle.
+The cap and gown is an age-old tradition, but graduates should feel a sense of pride and accomplishment as you wear them while walking down the aisle.
 Exams, papers, and classes are done, so it’s time to gear up for the biggest day of your life.
 Graduation is a once-in-a-lifetime event that is scary, exciting, and bittersweet, all at the same time.
 Do you want to be completely prepared for graduation day?
-Find out how the graduation attire came to be and what you should wear at underneath the garb.
+Find out how the graduation attire came to be and what you should wear underneath the garb.

 History of the Academic Gown

 Wearing these academic gowns originated as far back as the 12th century while the first universities were erupting in Europe.
 In this era, all of the scholars were either clerics or aspiring clerics.
 The apparel was mainly plain and started as a long robe with a hood for heat.
 This is due to the fact that the earlier universities were conducted in drafty medieval churches.
 The robe kept each other warm.
 In the next few centuries, further excess in apparel was restricted to the academic dress code, which later became a gown.
 For a long time, this was the general dress for academics until contemporaries restricted it to only celebratory days like graduation.